MapsIndoors/mapsindoors.github.io/collections/_web/v3/guides/simple_map.md

 ## Loading the Maps JavaScript API

-The Google Maps API are loaded using a script tag like so:
+The Google Maps API are loaded using a script tag like so: HEST

 ```html
 <script src="https://maps.googleapis.com/maps/api/js?libraries=geometry&key=YOUR_GOOGLE_API_KEY"></script>